phommacm/fcc-daily-coding-challenges/scripts/2025-09-30_phone_number_formatter/README.md

 ## 📝 Challenge Description

-Given a string of digits, return the string formatted as a phone number using the pattern:
+Given a string of eleven digits, return the string formatted as a phone number using the pattern:

 `"+D (DDD) DDD-DDDD"`